 Where to go

 The tried and true Kern River tubing run is the Lickety Split section of the Upper Kern river.
 At any water flow, you should avoid the Lower Kern.
 It’s just not set up well for a tubing run and the numerous trees present a real strainer hazard.
 Sections besides the Lickety Split of the Upper Kern should be avoided as well.
-The best part of the Lickety is it’s easy to arrange a shuttle and there’s usually many others out there with you.
+The best part of the Lickety is it’s easy to arrange a shuttle and there are usually many others out there with you.

 Click here for a Google Map of the Lickety Split shuttle.